 Here are a few of the best ways to use Lavender essential oil to relieve anxiety and stress:

-- Diffuse 10 – 12 drops of Lavender oil into the air during your workday
+- Diffuse 10 – 12 drops of Lavender oil with an essential oil diffuser during your workday

-- Add 2 drops of Lavender oil to 1 tablespoon of your favorite lightly scented organic carrier oil (like almond oil) and massage your entire body or just your temples.
+- Add 2 drops of Lavender oil to 1 tablespoon of your favorite lightly scented organic carrier oil (like almond oil) and massage your temples for quick relief.